clickbar/laravel-magellan/README.md

 Since our port table uses a point with SRID=4326, magellan will raise an error:

-> _SRID mismatch: database has SRID 4326, geometry has SRID 25832.
-Consider enabling transform_on_insert in order to apply automatic transformation_
+> _  SRID mismatch: database has SRID 4326, geometry has SRID 25832.
+Consider enabling `magellan.eloquent.transform_to_database_projection` in order to apply automatic transformation_

 We included an auto transform option, that directly apply ST_Transform(geometry, databaseSRID) for you.

 > **Note**
-> This option will only be applied when inserting/updating directly on an eloquent model
+> This option will only be applied when inserting/updating directly on an eloquent model.

+> **Note**
+> This option will not be applied on geography columns.

 ### Select